-- a) General Purpose Lane Closures: IH 635 Luna Road to US 75 - A minimum of four General Purpose Lanes in each direction must remain in service during Periods A, B and C, with the current Frontage Road accessibility.
+- a) General Purpose Lane Closures: IH 635 Luna Road to US 75 - A minimum of four General Purpose Lanes in each direction must remain in service during Period A, Period B and Period C, with the current Frontage Road accessibility.
 The Developer may reduce the General Purpose Lanes of IH 635 at the intersection with the Dallas North Tollway (DNT) to three lanes in each direction, with the fourth lane forced to exit onto the DNT, for up to a 24 month time period.
 The reduction to three General Purpose lanes is prohibited during approved closure periods for the connector ramps between IH 635 and the DNT. - A minimum of three General Purpose Lanes in each direction must remain in service during Period D. - The Developer will not be allowed to close two consecutive entrance ramps or two consecutive exit ramps at any time.
 The Developer shall provide ramps for

 - entrance and exit for each direction at Marsh Lane, Midway Road, Preston Road and Hillcrest Road at all times.
-The Developer shall provide entrance and exit ramps in each direction for all cross streets that do not have access via frontage road for a distance greater than one-mile. - Periods C and D will be allowed to switch ramps, switch traffic, hang beams, or similar significant operations. - Where continuous Frontage Roads are in operation during construction, no entrance or exit ramp shall be closed for more than a day without providing a temporary ramp. - No more than one lane of a Frontage Road shall be closed in each direction, except during Period D when a continuous lane must remain open. - b) General Purpose Lane Closures: IH 35E Loop 12 to North of IH 635 - A minimum of five General Purpose Lanes in each direction must remain in service during Period A and B with the current Frontage Road accessibility. - A minimum of four General Purpose Lanes in both directions must remain in service during Period D. - A minimum of four General Purpose Lanes in each direction must remain in service during Band C times. - The existing HOV lane operations in both directions must remain in operation during Peak Periods.
-Closure of the HOV lanes outside of the Peak Periods must be coordinated with the Dallas Area Rapid Transit. - Existing entrance and exit ramp access must be maintained to cross streets at all times - Periods C and D will be allowed to switch ramps, switch traffic, hang beams, or similar significant operations.
+The Developer shall provide entrance and exit ramps in each direction for all cross streets that do not have access via frontage road for a distance greater than one-mile. - During Period C and Period D the Developer will be allowed to switch ramps, switch traffic, hang beams, or perform similar significant operations. - Where continuous Frontage Roads are in operation during construction, no entrance or exit ramp shall be closed for more than a day without providing a temporary ramp. - No more than one lane of a Frontage Road shall be closed in each direction, except during Period D when a continuous lane must remain open. - b) General Purpose Lane Closures: IH 35E Loop 12 to North of IH 635 - A minimum of five General Purpose Lanes in each direction must remain in service during Period A and Period B with the current Frontage Road accessibility. - A minimum of four General Purpose Lanes in each direction must remain in service during Period C and Period D. - • - The existing HOV lane operations in each direction must remain in operation during Peak Periods.
+Closure of the HOV lanes outside of the Peak Periods must be coordinated with the Dallas Area Rapid Transit. - Existing entrance and exit ramp access must be maintained to cross streets at all times - During Period C and Period D the Developer will be allowed to switch ramps, switch traffic, hang beams, or perform similar significant operations.